hansumane/c_vigenere/README.md

 $ ./out-vigenere
 ```

-The result will be printed in the console
+The result will be printed in the console and saved to **output.txt**

 ## Issues